kimmobrunfeldt/egtest/README.md

 ## Install

-Python versions 2.6 - 3.3 are supported and tested against.
+Python versions 2.6, 2.7 and 3.3 are supported and tested against.

 Install latest release with *pip*: